Coulsdon: Leisure

 The Coulsdon Martial Arts Club] (also known as Yoshin Ryu) is long established.
 Yoshin Ryu was originally started in the late seventies as a collection of clubs based in youth centres and sports halls around the Croydon area run by founder and senior coach Errol Field, 7th dan Judo, 5th dan Karate (Shotokan), 6th dan jujitsu.
 Coulsdon Martial Arts is on the site of what was originally a 'tin' church built by the Roman Catholic Church in 1916.
 The church building located on this site was purchased in the mid-1990s and converted into a full-time dojo and club HQ.
 The club president is Mr Brian Jacks – 10th Dan Judo, Olympic Judo medallist, holder of several European and World Judo titles.
 His bronze medal from the 1972 Olympic Games in Munich was donated to the club and can be seen on display in the foyer.

-Theatre Workshop Coulsdon branched from the Croydon Youth Theatre Organisation in 1970 and operates from the Youth & Social Centre.
+Theatre Workshop Coulsdon branched out of the Croydon Youth Theatre Organisation in 1970.
+It is based at the Coulsdon Community Centre on Chipstead Valley Road.

 The Memorial Gardens has an adventure park, crazy golf, basketball, tennis, cricket and, in the summer, 'beach games' and events organised by the café.

 Grange Park in Old Coulsdon has a playground, and football pitches.
-Rickman Hill Park hosts football, and has a children's playground, a zip wire, and tennis courts that were refurbished in 2009.
+Rickman Hill Park hosts football, and has a children's playground and tennis courts.